AstredStar/odin-rps/README.md

 Very basic rock paper scissors game that can run in the browser.
-Does not have a GUI.
+Has a very basic GUI